 A rare find on US Markets, John Dory is an unique fish that seemingly has no close relative; an odd-looking species that is unlike any other in the seas.
 However, it is prized for its delicious fillets.
 The Dory is an oval-shaped, flat-bodied fish – extremely thin – with yellow-brown to a grayish olive green…

 An iconic fish in Japan’s cuisine – and culture – the Madai Snapper is actually not a snapper but a sea bream from the Sparidae family.
 Hailed as the best eating among the many species of sea bream – usually know as “tai” – they are found in Japanese and regional Pacific waters.
 Madai are…

-Browne Trading takes great pride in purchasing only the best North Atlantic Halibut, landed in the Gulf of Maine up through Canada’s Bay of Fundy.These fish are of highest quality and pristinely fresh, with an average weight ranging between 30 to 60 Lbs each – although we do see some come in over 100 pounds.…
+FRESH IN: Owner Rod Browne Mitchell with the biggest Maine Halibut we’ve seen this year – 120 pounds!
+Browne Trading takes great pride in purchasing only the best North Atlantic Halibut, landed in the Gulf of Maine up through Canada’s Bay of Fundy.These fish are of highest quality and pristinely fresh, with an average weight…

 Caught in the deep cold waters of New England, this remarkably ugly fish uses its antennae to lure smaller fish into its massive mouth full of sharp teeth.
 But with the Monkfish, the head is usually discarded as all its meat resides in its tail.
 The very firm flesh is lean, and similar in texture…